tripleee/SmokeDetector-wiki/Commands.md

 ## A note on message deletion
 Messages by SmokeDetector can be deleted within 2 minutes after they were posted by using the `del`, `remove`, or `gone` commands.
 After 2 minutes are up, SmokeDetector cannot delete its own messages in response to those commands, so any deletion after that window must be done by a moderator.

-Messages will also be deleted in Tavern on the Meta and SO Close Vote Reviewers, or Raiders of the Lost Downboat if the relevant post is deleted or marked as false positive before the 2-minute window is up.
+Messages will also be deleted in *Tavern on the Meta* and *SO Close Vote Reviewers*, or *Raiders of the Lost Downboat* if the relevant post is deleted or marked as false positive before the 2-minute window is up.

 **Please note** that the usage of deletion commands is discouraged in Charcoal HQ.
 Generally, messages in CHQ are kept as a record of all reported posts for multiple reasons: